Mairead Turner, an interior designer and stylist, who’s work and home has been featured in the Observer and Homes & Antiques.

 M: I think lockdown has made us all more connected to nature and tuned into the importance of sustainability.
 We’ve had to appreciate our families and our homes, whether we wanted to or not, so I hope there will be a less trend driven approach and a more slow, sustainable, investment attitude to our homes as spaces that grow with us and that we can love.

 If you enjoyed this blog, keep an eye out for future Home Tours.
-Until then, have a read of ‘How to use moodboards to channel your inner Interior Designer’ or ‘How to refresh your home with Hygge’.
+Until then, have a read of ‘How to use moodboards to channel your inner Interior Designer’ or ‘How to refresh your home with Hygge’, and for more House Tours, read Nina Gee's period renovation.